 Asbestos was used in a wide variety of home construction materials for most of the 20th Century.
 Consequently, many DIY projects result in substantial risk of asbestos exposure.
 The United States Environmental Protection Agency reports building products containing asbestos were routinely used in home construction well into the 1970s.
 Common products containing asbestos include furnace ducts, boilers, floor tiles, cement sheeting, patching and joint compound, roofing cement and shingles and automotive car parts, including brake pads.

 The Mail reports that a mesothelioma diagnosis for an 81-year-old orthopedic surgeon was recently traced to asbestos exposure that resulted from the doctor’s removal of a boiler from his home.
 Asbestos exposure can lead to a diagnosis of mesothelioma, a deadly form of cancer that attacks the membrane around internal organs.
-Latency period can be more than 30 years, however even short-term exposure has been linked to the development of the cancer.
+The latency period can be more than 30 years, however, even short-term exposure has been linked to the development of the cancer.

 The number of people dying each year from mesothelioma has quadrupled in the last 30 years as those exposed in the 1960s and 1970s are diagnosed.
 Experts are concerns homeowners may unwittingly disturb asbestos while tackling home renovation projects.
 The Brits have even launched a program “Take 5 to Stay Alive,” which encourages property owners to consider the risk for asbestos exposure before tackling a DIY project.

 “I am amazed at how many people have absolutely no knowledge of the danger they place themselves in when they start renovations,” said Christine Winters of the Independent Asbestos Training Program.